 Research

-My research is concerned with understanding how migrant and refugee governance, protection and inclusion is achieved and experienced in Latin America, with a particular focus on the role of high and middle income countries within developing regions.
+My research is concerned with understanding how migrant and refugee governance, protection and inclusion are achieved and experienced in Latin America, with a particular focus on the role of high and middle-income countries within developing regions.
+I am also conducting research on the impacts of social connections on refugees’ experiences of integration in Scotland, and beyond, with colleagues of the Migration and Social Connections Team at the IGHD.

 I am a founding member of CAMINAR, Comparative Analysis in International Migration and Displacement in the Americas, established in April 2020 with colleagues from seven institutions in Latin America.
 Our current research examines the impacts of COVID-19 on migrants and refugees in the region, as well as the extent to which migrants have been included in the mitigation responses to the pandemic.